MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-sql-usage.md

 - Make sure your multicloud and on-premises machines have Azure Arc installed.
   - AWS and GCP machines
     - [Onboard your AWS connector](quickstart-onboard-aws.md) and automatically provision Azure Arc.
-    - [Onboard your GCP connector](quickstart-onboard-gcp.md) and automaically provision Azure Arc.
+    - [Onboard your GCP connector](quickstart-onboard-gcp.md) and automatically provision Azure Arc.
   - On-premises machines
     - [Install Azure Arc](/azure/azure-arc/servers/learn/quick-enable-hybrid-vm).
 - Make sure the Defender plans that you want the Azure Monitor Agent to support are enabled: